razman786/i8kgui/README.md

 ### Automated Installation (Recommended)

 This version has only been tested on Ubuntu 20.04 and with a Dell laptop.
+The installation script undertakes a system-wide installation and installs optional components (i.e. `cpupower-gui` and `undervolt`).

 ```
 git clone https://github.com/razman786/i8kgui